MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/01-getting-started.md

 ## Summary

-In this chapter, you've learned where to find and how to launch PowerShell.
-You've also learned how to determine the version of PowerShell and the purpose of execution policies.
+In this chapter, you learned where to find and how to launch PowerShell.
+You also learned how to determine the version of PowerShell and the purpose of execution policies.

 ## Review